Killadelphia (comics)

 Killadephia is an urban vampire series written by Rodney Barnes with art by Jason Shawn Alexander, published starting in 2019 by Image Comics.
 The series follows a small-town beat cop who returns home to bury his murdered father and discovers that Vampires have always been present in the city.

-The series was nominated for a Eisner award for best new series.

 Existing characters Spawn and Savage Dragon appear as part of the series.

+Reception

+The series was nominated for the 2021 Eisner Award for Best New Series.

 Jordan Peele cited it as "Killadelphia is the stunning and fresh horror fable I've been craving."